moondance-labs/tanssi-docs/builders/interact/substrate-api/indexers/subsquid.md

 [Subsquid](https://subsquid.io){target=\_blank} is a data network that allows rapid and cost-efficient retrieval of blockchain data from 100+ chains using Subsquid’s decentralized data lake and open-source SDK.
 In simple terms, Subsquid can be thought of as an ETL (extract, transform, and load) tool with a GraphQL server included.
 It enables comprehensive filtering, pagination, and even full-text search capabilities.
 Subsquid has native and full support for both EVM and Substrate data, even within the same project.

 This quick-start guide will show you how to create a Subsquid project and configure it to index data on your Tanssi Substrate Appchain.
-For a more comprehensive end-to-end tutorial, be sure to check out [Using Subsquid to Index Your Appchain](/builders/tutorials/subsquid/){target=\_blank}.
+For a more comprehensive end-to-end tutorial, be sure to check out [Using Subsquid to Index Your Tanssi Appchain](/builders/tutorials/subsquid/){target=\_blank}.

 ## Checking Prerequisites {: #checking-prerequisites }